EsriDE/typescript-widget-templates/Readme.md

 ### First Build
 You should already see .JS and .JS.MAP files generated from your .TS file after running the first build: ```Ctrl-Shift B```

+> **Attention VS Code users:** Gulp may fail to run in "bash" terminal.
+Please use another shell, like Powershell or Git Bash.

 **That's it.
 You're good to go.**